highlightjs/highlight.js/docs/api.rst

 *Deprecated as of 10.6:* Please use ``highlightAll()`` instead.

-Applies highlighting to all elements on a page matching ``allCodeSelector``.
+Applies highlighting to all elements on a page matching ``cssSelector ``.

 initHighlightingOnLoad